Steward vs Spreadsheets

 Every page states what Steward does not replace.

-Every page points back to the maintenance-history packet as the wedge.
+Every page points back to the maintenance-history report you can send.

 A spreadsheet is fine until a buyer, lender, insurer, or partner asks for proof by building, asset, vendor, and date.

 Read comparisonInbox search stores messages.
-It does not create asset timelines, next-due schedules, or a packet a buyer can scan.
+It does not create asset timelines, next-due schedules, or a report a buyer can scan.

 Read comparisonMaintenance is often one tab in a broad suite.
 Steward makes maintenance memory the whole product.